List of Blue Lock characters: Jingo Raichi

+Yūdai Imamura

-Joining the Blue Lock program, he was primarily defined by his desire to pick-up girls through his self-described abilities of speed and technique.
-Despite this, he never gained many opportunities to show off his skills as he would later be eliminated in the second selection alongside Kuon and Iemon as his teammates.
+Joining the Blue Lock program, Yūdai Imamura (今村 遊大, Imamura Yūdai) was primarily defined by his desire to pick-up girls through his self-described abilities of speed and technique.
+Despite this, he never gained many opportunities to show off his skills as he would later be eliminated in the Second Selection alongside Kuon and Iemon as his teammates.